marckean/marcseparation/_docs/54-alex_holding_up_parental_order.md

 I will add that this also dates back to the beginning of the year, when [Alex changed plans last minute and this school development day/pupil free day was related to it](/marcseparation/general_events_2022/#last-weekend-of-school-holidays-2022).

-This time there were 2 school development days (Alex calls them **staff days**), where Alex goes back on her original agreement and for me to drop the kids back before a weekend which I was previously promised to spend time with my kids.
+This time there were 2 school development days (Alex calls them **staff days**), where Alex goes back on her original agreement and for me to drop the kids back before a weekend which I was previously promised by Alex to spend time with my kids.

 Text from Alex - Saturday, January 29, 2022: